posterkit/posterkit-sandbox/posters/lqdn-gafam-campaign/lqdn-gafam-todo.rst

 - [o] Test how image loading works with regular/transparent PNG/JPEG/GIF images
 - [o] How to make the chooser link to local resources (image, pdf)?
 - [o] Investigate further why the Arabic font used when rendering on Mac OS X looks way more beautiful than on Linux.
+  Remark: Therefore, the font quality of Japanese and Chinese translations is way better on Linux, though!
 - [o] Add dynamic anchors for jumping to e.g. #facts-and-figures
 - [o] Make "Facts and figures" section collapsible?
+- [o] Apple logo should be more narrow?
+- [o] Trivia: If the mosaic would be printed, it would cover a size of 105,01 × 475,2 cm.
+  Yes, that's almost 5 meters in height.

 ********